maxmoss-dev/new-tab/README.md

-# New Tab Classic Clock - Chrome Exstension
+# New Tab Classic Clock - Chrome Extension

 This project is a simple, elegant clock interface that displays the current time.
 It features a classic design with hour, minute, and second hands, as well as numerical indicators for each hour.
 The clock's appearance is enhanced with a smooth gradient background that transitions over time.